15 Ways to Guarantee Your Money Goes to Your Kids After You Die

 Alexandra W/peopleimages.com/Adobe senior couple and financial advisor

-Circumstances change, so you should regularly review your estate plan every few years to ensure it's still in line with your wishes.
+Circumstances change, so you should review your estate plan every few years to ensure it still reflects your wishes.

 As you grow your wealth, or if it decreases, it may be necessary to reassess your tax planning and wealth distribution.
 You should also review your estate plan after major life events, changes in health, or switching attorneys or financial advisors.